 The job (pictured above) would have cost $4,500 to replace it.
 For a fraction of the cost, Mr. Level was able to repair it using polyurethane concrete leveling.

 Ready to put these two concrete leveling methods to the test?
 See how mudjacking and polyjacking compare in terms of appearance, longevity, environmental friendliness, and price.

-With polyurethane, fewer and smaller holes (an inch smaller, to be exact) are drilled into the slabs compared to mudjacking, so the finished product looks cleaner.
-Additionally, fewer resources and heavy equipment are required, so the job site is neater, and the surrounding landscape isn’t damaged.
+With polyurethane, fewer and smaller holes (an inch smaller, to be exact) are drilled into the concrete slabs.
+Compare that to the much larger and more numerous holes required for mudjacking.
+Ultimately, polyjacking results in a cleaner, more polished final product.
+Additionally, fewer resources and heavy equipment are required, so the job site is neater, the surrounding landscape isn’t damaged, and the disruption

 Polyurethane is fast compared to mudjacking.
 Polyurethane foam cures in minutes, so it’s ready to be walked and driven on right away.
 Mudjacking, on the other hand, can take 24 to 72 hours to cure and allow for foot traffic on the lifted concrete.
 This is not only inconvenient but can cause hurt commercial owners who rely on their parking lots for business.